freemanZYQ/AndroidKashanSTU/README.md

-# AndroidKashanSTU
+# Android KashanSTU

-A repository for trying to decompile and analyze of KashanSTU Android application
+A repository for trying to decompile and analyze of KashanSTU Android application.